I’m a child or young person

 We know that life can be really tough sometimes and we’re here to help you no matter what’s on your mind.
 Sometimes you can sort out a problem on your own but if you have a worry you can’t cope with, don’t bottle it up.
 It can really help if you talk to someone in your family, a carer, one of your friends, maybe a teacher, or you can talk to us.

-We help with things like worries about moving from primary school to secondary school, bullying, low mood, negative emotions, family problems, relationships, anxiety and anger.
+We help with things like worries about bullying, low mood, negative emotions, family problems, relationships, anxiety and anger.

 We can also help some people with advocacy.
 Advocacy is supporting someone to be able to talk about their views and worries, get information, defend their rights and talk about choices and options.
 Advocacy is for those who are already being helped by the Emotional Wellbeing Mental Health Service which used to be called CAMHS.